-There is a special relationship between the switching networks in Fig. 2, which we call emulation, such that a network A can emulate another (typically simpler) network B. Emulation means that for any choice of rates and initial conditions for B we can systematically find rates and initial conditions of A such that every trajectory of a species of A exactly overlaps a trajectory of a species of B (assuming mass action reaction kinetics).
+There is a special relationship between the switching networks in Fig 2, which we call emulation, such that a network A can emulate another (typically simpler) network B. Emulation means that for any choice of rates and initial conditions for B we can systematically find rates and initial conditions of A such that every trajectory of a species of A exactly overlaps a trajectory of a species of B (assuming mass action reaction kinetics).
 That is, when a complex network emulates a simpler network, the complex network behaves redundantly like the simpler network.
-This relationship is based on a mapping of species of A to species of B and on other technical requirements14, but the important point is that these requirements can be reduced to checks on the stoichiometry, rates, and connectivity of A and B. That is, they depend only on the structure of A and B, and do not require examining their kinetic equations.
+This relationship is based on a mapping of species of A to species of B and on other technical requirements [2], but the important point is that these requirements can be reduced to checks on the stoichiometry, rates, and connectivity of A and B. That is, they depend only on the structure of A and B, and do not require examining their kinetic equations.

-In Fig. 2C we demonstrate some of these emulation mappings.
-For sake of example, we fix the initial conditions for AM as shown in Fig. 2C(AM), and we choose unit rates for all reactions.
-For each of AM, AM, and AM as indicated; for example we map AM and AM as indicated; for example we map AM and AM as ode termines the initial conditions for AM as indicated; for example we map AM and AM as species induce mappings of reactions of those networks into reactions of AM: these are the natural homomorphic mappings determined by the species mapping.
-A mapping of species and a mapping of reactions together constitute an emulation, and under these emulation mappings each trajectory of AM, AM, AM, as shown in Fig. 2D.
-Moreover, this exact retracing persists no matter what initial conditions we choose for AM, provided we choose initial conditions for the other networks according to the species mapping in Fig. 2C.
-Similarly, we can vary the reaction rates of AM and the retracing persists if we vary the reaction rates of the other networks according to the homomorphic reaction mapping AM.
+In Fig 2C we demonstrate some of these emulation mappings.
+For sake of example, we fix the initial conditions for AM as shown in Fig 2C(AM), and we choose unit rates for all reactions.
+For each of MI, SI, and CCr, we then map their species into species of AM as indicated; for example we map $y_2$ and $z_0$ of MI to $x_0$ of AM, which also determines the initial conditions for $y_2$ and $z_0$ in MI.
+Implicitly, the mappings of species induce mappings of reactions of those networks into reactions of AM: these are the natural homomorphic mappings determined by the species mapping.
+A mapping of species and a mapping of reactions together constitute an emulation, and under these emulation mappings each trajectory of MI, SI, CCr retraces one trajectory of AM, as shown in Fig 2D.
+Moreover, this exact retracing persists no matter what initial conditions we choose for AM, provided we choose initial conditions for the other networks according to the species mapping in Fig 2C.
+Similarly, we can vary the reaction rates of AM and the retracing persists if we vary the reaction rates of the other networks according to the homomorphic reaction mapping [2].

 The more complex networks will usually have additional behaviors when starting from initial conditions that do not obey the emulation constraints, yielding trajectories that do not match any AM trajectories.
 Hence, emulation is only able to detail a certain facet of a complex network.
 Still, this can be illuminating; for example, we can conclude that although SI and MI are different networks with different connectivity, found in diverse biological situations, and ultimately exhibiting different kinetics, they still have a common functional facet.
-Because of the connection of both networks to the AM network, that functional facet is the fundamental consensus algorithm that AM represents, Approximate Majority9, which is an instance of computationally optimal switching.
+Because of the connection of both networks to the AM network, that functional facet is the fundamental consensus algorithm that AM represents, Approximate Majority [8], which is an instance of computationally optimal switching.
 So we immediately know from properties of AM that SI and MI are (at least) bistable and can switch with optimal speed.
 We can then separately ask whether SI and MI have other functions in nature, or in what ways they exploit their greater generality, and why biology uses such more complex network instead of a simpler one like AM.

-In a similar way, the fact that CCr emulates AM provides the simplest explanation of the core structure of the G_2/M cell-cycle switch.
-That is, it shows that the double-negative and double-positive feedback loops found there42, together produce a switching function that is robust and asymptotically optimal: those are properties of AM that CCr can emulate exactly.
+In a similar way, the fact that CCr emulates AM provides the simplest explanation of the core structure of the $G_2/M$ cell-cycle switch.
+That is, it shows that the double-negative and double-positive feedback loops found there [26], together produce a switching function that is robust and asymptotically optimal: those are properties of AM that CCr can emulate exactly.